rsms/colang/docs-src/etc/arrays.md

 1. a pointer to memory that contains f64 data (array data)
 2. count of valid values at the memory location (length of array)

-Co uses a "slice reference" type for this, `&[T]`, which is a tuple of pointer & length.
-More on this in a minute.

 Variably-sized arrays are also useful locally, for example to drop the first element under some condition only known at runtime: